MasterJ93/cephalon_seren/README.md

 ## Licence

-This project is licensed under the MIT License - see the LICENCE for details.
+This project is licensed under the MIT License - see the [LICENCE](https://github.com/MasterJ93/cephalon_seren/blob/main/LICENCE) for details.

 ### Dependencies' Licenses

-This project uses third-party libraries or dependencies, each with their own licenses:

-* `aiofiles` is licensed under the Apache License 2.0.
-See the NOTICE file for more information.
+This project uses third-party libraries or dependencies, each with their own licenses.
+See the [NOTICE](https://github.com/MasterJ93/cephalon_seren/blob/main/NOTICE) file for more information.